kilianc/rtail/README.md

 which mounts your checkout.

-The toolchain lives in a container ([`tools/Dockerfile`](tools/Dockerfile)), so Docker is the only thing you need installed — no Node.js, no npm, no global CLIs.
+The toolchain lives in a container ([`tools/Dockerfile`](tools/Dockerfile)), so Docker is the only thing you need installed — no Node.js, no Go, no npm, no global CLIs. v2 needs both toolchains: Node builds the webapp, Go builds the server that embeds it, and the image carries pinned versions of each.

     $ make dev

-That builds the assets, starts `rtail-server`, feeds it three live demo streams, and serves the webapp.
+That builds the assets and the server binary, starts `rtail-server`, feeds it three live demo streams, and serves the webapp.
 It prints the URL — `make url` prints it again.
-Stylesheets recompile on save; reload the browser to pick them up.
-`Ctrl-C` stops everything.
+Stylesheets and the bundle recompile on save; reload the browser to pick them up.
+Go changes need a `make dev` restart, because the binary is rebuilt at startup. `Ctrl-C` stops everything.

 The first run also builds the toolchain image and installs dependencies, so it takes a minute; subsequent runs start immediately.